kranthikasqlbi/KranthiSQL/README.md

 # 👋 Hi, I'm Kranthi

-I’m a **Data Analyst & SQL Developer** with 5+ years of experience in working with databases, data pipelines, and business insights.
+I’m a **DataBase developer & Admin** with 5+ years of experience in working with databases, data pipelines, and business insights.
-Skilled in **SQL, Power BI, and Python**, I enjoy solving real-world data problems and optimizing processes for better decision-making.
+Skilled in **Database,SQL, Power shell,AzureDB and Python**, I enjoy solving real-world data problems and optimizing processes for better decision-making.

 ## 🏆 💻 HackerRank Badges